-One of the key benefits of Scrum is quick turnaround times.
+One of the key benefits of the Scrum process is quick turnaround times.

-But you can’t achieve that if your team members take forever to respond to your comments, right?
+But you can’t achieve that if your members take forever to respond to your comments, right?

-With ClickUp’s Assigned Comments, you can say goodbye to this problem!
+With ClickUp’s Assigned Comments feature, you can say goodbye to this problem!

 However, those aren’t all of ClickUp’s features.

-- Gantt charts: chart your project’s progress easily
+- Gantt Charts: chart your project’s progress easily with beautiful Gantt charts

-- Dependencies: quickly tackle your tasks in the right order
+- Dependencies: quickly tackle your Agile software development tasks in the right order

-- Powerful iOS and Android mobile apps: monitor your work while you’re on the move
+- Powerful iOS and Android mobile apps: monitor your work on the move

 We hope this Scrum guide helped you answer that.